KorfLab/intronomicon/bakeoff/README.md

 Bakeoff
 =======

-**WARNING** Must start from the beginning with read-simulator to check that it works with the new FTX class.
-Also, must debug alignment coordinates.

 This is the home of the alignment bakeoff sub-project that seeks to answer the questions "which is the best aligner for RNA-seq data?" and "what kinds of improvements need to made in this space?"